abbraar/abbraar/README.md

-* 👩🏻‍💻 senior AI Student at IAU .

-• 🌱 I'm currently learning IoT an Software Engineering.
+* 👩🏻‍💻Bachelor of Science in Artificial Imtelligence .

 • 📫 How to reach me abrarsebiany15@gmail.com